MichalOpoka/ecfr/cfr/title-48-Federal-Acquisition-Regulations-System/chapter-2-Defense-Acquisition-Regulations-System-Department-Defense/subchapter-H-Clauses-Forms/part-252-Solicitation-Provisions-Contract-Clauses/subpart-252.2-Text-Provisions-Clauses/section-252.227-7018.md

 As prescribed in 227.7104(a), use the following clause:

-Rights in Other Than Commercial Technical Data and Computer Software—Small Business Innovation Research (SBIR) Program (MAR 2023)
+Rights in Other Than Commercial Technical Data and Computer Software—Small Business Innovation Research (SBIR) Program (NOV 2023)

 (a) *Definitions.* As used in this clause—